4cecoder/anicast/README.md

 ### search for an anime in cli

-# then cast it to a smart tv
+# then cast it to a smart tv or other castable device

 ```bash
 #usage